-Ray Romano Tries To Get His Mortified Son, 24, A Date On Jimmy Kimmel Live
+Ray Romano Tries To Get His Mortified Son, 24, A Date On ‘Jimmy Kimmel Live!’

 — Celeb News Fast 24/7 (@CelebNewsFast) August 15, 2017

-It seems Ray couldn’t leave well enough alone and he was ready to talk up his son like he had him on the auction block.
-Starting with the cue he gave Matt to “Look in the camera” and “Say hi.”
+It seems Ray couldn’t leave well enough alone and he was ready to talk up his son like he had him on the auction block, starting with the cue he gave Matt to “look in the camera” and “say hi.”
 Now, don’t forget this is a 24-year-old man and not a kid.

 Ray continued with the directions to his son.
 He told him to “Smile.
 Make a pitch.
 Do something.
 Show them your teeth!
 I paid money for braces.”